upper-town/web_app/README.md

 ### State machines

-State machines can be implemented using plain Ruby/Rails methods and, in some cases, defining a state machine is not necessary.
+State machines can be implemented with plain Ruby/Rails code and, in some cases, defining a state machine is not necessary.

 ### Services